gloveboxes/iot-ttn-kotlin-azure-functions/README.md

 The following diagram is a typical IoT solution.
 The boxes **highlighted in blue** are the areas covered in this walk through as this focuses on extending Azure IoT Hub with serverless Azure Functions written in Kotlin, updating a Device State table and driving simple web data visualisation app via the Azure SignalR Service.

+For more background information about Azure IoT Hub based solutions then be sure to review the [Azure IoT Reference Architecture Guide](https://azure.microsoft.com/en-au/blog/azure-iot-reference-architecture-update/).

 ![Solution Architecture](./resources/solution.png)

 ## Set up Requirements